Miss France: History

 The Miss France was first organized in 1920, under the name La plus belle femme de France (The most beautiful woman of France).
 The competition was founded by journalist Maurice de Waleffe, who chose to have the winner be decided by French filmgoers.
 After more than 1,700 women applied for the competition, 49 finalists were chosen.
 The competition was held over the course of several weeks, with filmgoers being given a ballot with seven women, and asked to select their favorite.
 Agnès Souret was selected as the inaugural winner.
 The following year, the competition was held again, with Pauline Pô winning the competition.
 However, La plus belle femme de France was later abandoned after 1921.

 Six years later the competition was revived under the name Miss France, with a new format organized by Robert and Jean Cousin.
 Miss France continued to be held annually until 1940, when World War II disrupted entertainment events.
 The competition resumed in 1947, and has been held annually since then.
-Geneviève de Fontenay, who had begun her career with the Miss France Committee in 1954, became its president in 1981, transforming it into a company, and bringing it to a live broadcast in 1986, when the competition became the first edition of Miss France to be broadcast live on national television, the live broadcast in 1986 was for Miss France 1987.
-The contest was first aired on France Régions 3 where it remained on the same channel until 1995, even after the channel became France 3 in 1992.
-In 1995, for the live broadcast of Miss France 1996, the airing of the finals was moved to TF1, where it has remained since.
-In 2011, a dissident competition, Miss Excellence France was launched by Geneviève de Fontenay after her resignation from the Miss France Society in April 2010.
+Geneviève de Fontenay, who had begun her career with the Miss France Committee in 1954, became its president in 1981, transforming it into a company, and bringing it to a live broadcast in 1986, when the competition became the first edition of Miss France to be broadcast live on national television.
+The contest was first aired on France Régions 3 and remained on the same channel until 1995.
+In 1995, the live broadcast of Miss France 1996 was moved to TF1, where it has remained since.
+In 2011, a dissident competition, Miss Excellence France was launched by Geneviève de Fontenay after her resignation from the Miss France Company in April 2010.

+Miss France achieved its first victory at a Big Four international pageant when Sophie Perin won Miss International 1976.
+Perin had previously won Miss France 1975 and Miss Lorraine 1974.
+Iris Mittenaere became the company's second major winner when she won Miss Universe 2016.
+Mittenaere had previously won Miss France 2016 and Miss Nord-Pas-de-Calais 2015.